Conversations Through Food

 This year, Vinai is bringing our Vernacular to kitchens across the country –– and we’re welcoming others to Vinai as well.
 We’ll listen as chefs speak their Food to us, and we’ll speak the language of Hmong Food with those who have never heard it before.

-Join us at Vinai on April 14th for a special collaborative dinner between Chef Yia, Chef Johnny, and Chef Helen Jo of The Town Company in Kansas City.
-The trio will prepare a coursed meal collectively expressing the “conversation” between cultures, stories, and backgrounds.
+Join us at Vinai on June 23rd for the third dinner in our Vernacular Series, this month a creative collaboration between Chef Yia and Chef Colby Rasavong of the Nashville Restaurant, Bad Idea.
+The two chefs will prepare a coursed meal collectively expressing the “conversation” between cultures, stories, and backgrounds.

 This is a One Night Only event with limited seating, so reserve your tickets now!